nunoi/nunoi.github.io/strategy/gt.md

 In addition to the real-time combat layer, the game includes a strategic layer where you can move around units in the large map.
 When your units meet enemy units you then go to the tactical combat RTS layer.

-While this is an RTS game, this is far from a click fest.
-In reality, when you give some orders to an unit, the unit will not necessarily follow them blindly on the spot.
+While this is an RTS game, it is far from a click fest.
+In reality, when you give orders to an unit, the unit will not necessarily follow them blindly on the spot.
+It may not even get them if it is too far away from its commanding unit.
 This is a game that rewards careful planning unlike most other RTS games.

+Although the game can look complicated at first, starting to play it is not that difficult.
+Mastering it, however, is an entirely different matter.

 ## The Series